ovotech/datastore4s/README.md

 - `com.google.cloud.datastore.Blob`
 - `com.google.cloud.datastore.LatLng`

-There are also formats available that can be brought into implicit scope (explicitly or from the `DefaultFormats` trait) for:
+There are also formats available that can be brought into implicit scope (explicitly or by inheriting the `DefaultFormats` or `DefaultDatastoreRepository` traits) for:
 - `Array[Byte]` in the form of `ByteArrayValueFormat`
 - `BigDecimal` in the form of `BigDecimalStringValueFormat`
 - `java.time.Instant` in the form of `InstantEpochMillisValueFormat`